scalar-labs/scalardb/docs/api-guide.md

 ### Truncate a table

-you can truncate a table as follows:
+You can truncate a table as follows:

 ```java
 // Truncate a table "ns.tbl"